marcelm/cutadapt/doc/installation.rst

 Dependencies
 ------------

-cutadapt needs Python 2.6 or later (this includes Python 3).
-Python 2.6 supported is not tested thoroughly and is also slower than later versions.
+cutadapt works with Python 2.6, 2.7, 3.3 and 3.4.
+Cutadapt runs fastest under
+Python 2.7.
 For installation from sources, a C compiler needs to be installed.
-The program has been developed and tested on Ubuntu and OpenSuSE.
+The program has been developed and tested on Ubuntu.

 Installation
 ------------